top of page

 2. ReadyOps Purpose and Structure

 2.1.
 Nature of Services; No Reliance.
 ReadyOps is a subscription-based administrative infrastructure program.
 Company acts solely as an infrastructure provider and does not provide legal, cybersecurity, forensic, compliance, incident response, or other professional services.
 All Administrative Resources are provided solely for administrative convenience and do not constitute advice, guidance, or recommendations of any kind.
+ReadyOps is an administrative coordination platform and not a lawyer referral service, legal matching service, or legal opinion provider.

 ReadyOps is not an incident management, response, mitigation, or emergency service and must not be relied upon for real-time cybersecurity incidents.